Training

 Strength training for women over thirty: Benefits, science, results

-Why strength training should be non-negotiable for Women over 30
+Why strength training should be non-negotiable for women over thirty

 For many women, their 30s and 40s are when workouts start to feel different.
 What used to “work” no longer delivers the same results, energy levels fluctuate more, and recovery can take longer.